Iskeletu/PriorityQueue/README.md

     - Profession field;
     - Health condition;

+The same name cannot be registered twice.
-The user will be given an option to enqueue this person or discrd it.
+The user will be given an option to enqueue this person or discard it.

 - Option 2 ```Exibir fila geral```:

-Prints the whole queue, person data will me displayed as following:
+Prints the whole queue, person data will be displayed as following:
 ```bash
 {
 Nome: {name}